VQLB/Yokai/README.md

 We created a survival horror game named _Yokai_.
 The problem we aim to solve is boredom!
 By creating a fun horror game, this will _scare_ the boredom out of our players!

-All assets were drawn by one of our teammates.
+All assets were drawn by Vivian.

 # Mechanics
 Walking around will deplete the dehydration bar, but going near the water will replenish your dehydration.